messyKassaye/brilliant-IT-assessment/README.md

 1. AI

    This project is mainly used for NLP analysis, pinecone, and vector generations.
 The project is created with the FastAPI python framework which is simple and useful to work with AI, Machine learning, and data science development. mainly I used it for document analysis like PDF, DOC, Text files, and Excel.
-So Tokenization, filtering Stop words, filtering Named entities, and Sentiment analysis is developed using this project To create this project I used some Python libraries like Numpy, torch, pinecone, and spacY
+So Tokenization, filtering Stop words, filtering Named entities, and Sentiment analysis is developed using this project.
+To create this project I used some Python libraries like Numpy, torch, pinecone, and spacY

 2. Backend